YokeshGaneshBabu/vsdRiscvSoc/WEEK1/week1.md

     file hello.elf
 Explanation: The file command checks the type of the compiled binary, confirming it’s a 32-bit RISC-V ELF executable.

-⚠️ **Issues Faced**
-- No Output: Expected since there’s no UART setup yet; the program compiles but doesn’t display output.

 ✅ **Status**
 Completed: Program successfully compiled and verified as a 32-bit RISC-V ELF.